 - No alcohol, and no cheat meals: If you cheat, even a little, back to day 1.

-- Take a progress picture every day: This is to help you see your progress.
+- Take a progress picture every day: This is to help you see your real progress.

 - Drink one gallon of water: This is about setting the habit he says.

-- Read 10 pages of a book (audiobooks don’t count): This needs to be something from personal development not fiction.
+- Read 10 pages of nonfiction (audiobooks don’t count): This needs to be something from personal development not fiction.

 Sound too intense for you?
 (We agree!)
-Join us for #57Doable instead!
+The 75 Soft Challenge may be a good fit instead!

 75 Hard Diet